Adya-droi/DFF/README.md

 > **Status:** Early-stage research prototype, designed to demonstrate the
 > feasibility of an AI-assisted diagnostic layer that could later be
 > integrated into a full Digital Twin platform.
-Not a certified engineering
-> or safety tool — outputs should always be reviewed by a qualified engineer
-> before any operational action is taken.

 ---